1. English

 Most people agree the best time to hike Machu Picchu is during the dry season from April to October.
 However everyone has their own preference and if you hike during this time of year there will be a lot of crowds.

-Make sure that you book your pass to Machu Picchu well in advance especially if you are going during the dry season.
+Make sure that you book your Inca Trail to Machu Picchu well in advance especially if you are going during the dry season.
 Machu Picchu is the biggest tourist attraction in Peru so tickets call sell out quickly.
 Please note Machu Picchu is open all year round but the Inca trail is closed all of February for maintenance.

 High altitude can effect each individual differently, however it’s a good idea to allow yourself at least two days in Cusco to acclimatize before starting the Inca trail.
 There is a ton of history and culture in Cusco make sure you use your time well and explore the city while you wait to acclimatize.

 The Inca trail is one of the most popular hikes in the world because of the stunning landscape along the way and of course the final destination of Machu Picchu.
-With Incan ruins, tall mountains, and meandering rivers, there’s is a lot to see on this hike.
+With Inca ruins, tall mountains, and meandering rivers, there’s is a lot to see on this hike.
 Additionally, part of the trail is in a protected area so there’s a good chance of seeing wildlife.

 The difficulty level of the trail is considered medium to difficult a lot depends on the trail conditions.
 Make sure you are in good physical shape before coming on the trail.
-The tallest point of the trail is 4,200 m (13780 ft) making sure you are properly acclimatized is very important.
+The highest point of the trail is 4,200 m (13780 ft) making sure you are properly acclimatized is very important.
 Some parts of the trail are very steep such as “Dead Woman’s Pass” keeping a slow and steady pace should make the difficult sections easier.

 There are no age restrictions officially for the Inca Trail.
 It’s highly recommended that you speak with your doctor regarding medical concerns before hiking the Inca Trail.
 For children under the age of 18 its recommended that there is an adult accompanying them.